Amigas del Señor

 at their Google group page

-Worship daily with the Sisters and Quakers around the world
+Worship daily with the Sisters and Quakers from around the world

 through Pendle Hill's online worship